Somnath6646/Somnath6646/README.md

 ### Hi there, I'm Somnath👋

-### A Android Developer & UI/UX Designer 🚀
+###  App Dev & UI/UX Designer 🚀
 I am a Android Developer who never works on a app with bad UI.
 I want to build apps that people(a lot of) use.

-* 📱 Working on Meaningful mobile apps
+* 📱 Trying to build Useful mobile apps
 * 🏫 HighSchool Student Studying Physics, Chemistry, Maths.
 * 💬 Ask me about ``Android``, ``UI/UX Design``, ``Design Systems``  & ``Freelancing Enquiries``
 * 📝 Open Source Contributor